China, Iran expected to sign 25-year accord, Iranian state media says

 DUBAI (Reuters) - Chinese Foreign Minister Wang Yi arrived in Iran on Friday for a visit that Iranian state media said would see the signing of a 25-year cooperation agreement between the two countries, which are both under U.S sanctions.

-The accord, final details of which are yet to be announced, is expected to include Chinese investments in Iran’s key sectors such as energy and infrastructure.
+The accord, final details of which are yet to be announced, is expected to include Chinese investments in Iran’s energy and infrastructure sectors.

-In 2016, China, one of Iran’s largest trading partners and long-time ally, agreed to boost bilateral trade by more than 10 times to $600 billion in the next decade.
+In 2016, China, Iran’s largest trading partner and long-time ally, agreed to boost bilateral trade by more than 10 times to $600 billion in the next decade.

-The accord comes as Tehran hardens its stance towards the United States and the European signatories of the 2015 nuclear accord with world powers.
+Iran is hardening its stance towards the United States and the European parties to Tehran’s 2015 nuclear accord with world powers.

+“This document is a complete roadmap with strategic political and economic clauses covering trade, economic and transportation cooperation ... with a special focus on the private sectors of the two sides,” Foreign Ministry spokesman Saeed Khatibzadeh told state TV.

-On Thursday, China’s commerce ministry said the country will make efforts to safeguard the Iran nuclear deal and defend thelegitimate interests of Sino-Iranian relations.
+On Thursday, China’s commerce ministry said Beijing will make efforts to safeguard the Iran nuclear deal and defend thelegitimate interests of Sino-Iranian relations.

-China’s comments came after Reuters reported that Iran has”indirectly” moved record volumes of oil into China in recentmonths, marked as supplies from other countries, evenas China customs data showed that no Iranian oil was imported inthe first two months of this year.
+China made the comments after Reuters reported that Iran has”indirectly” moved record volumes of oil into China in recentmonths, marked as supplies from other countries, evenas China customs data showed that no Iranian oil was imported inthe first two months of this year.

 U.S. President Joe Biden has sought to revive talks withIran on the nuclear deal abandoned by former President DonaldTrump in 2018, although harsh economic measures remain in placethat Tehran insists be lifted before any negotiations resume.

-However, the OPEC member’s oil exports climbed in Januaryafter a boost in the fourth quarter, despite U.S. sanctions, ina sign that the end of Trump’s term as U.S. president maybe changing buyer behaviour, after a sharp drop in Iranian exports to China and other Asian customers since late 2018.
+However, the OPEC member’s oil exports climbed in Januaryafter a boost in the fourth quarter, despite U.S. sanctions, ina sign that the end of Trump’s term may be changing buyer behaviour.
+Since late 2018 there was a sharp drop in Iranian exports to China and other Asian customers.

 Our Standards: The Thomson Reuters Trust Principles.